benjbuch/octo_waffle/misc_notes.md

 ## Installing R under macOS

+### Without Xcode

+If you have no Xcode installed and you do not want to install Xcode, you solely rely on the binary versions of the packages built by CRAN.
+(This might go well on your machine or not.)

+In this case, _always deny_ building packages from source when asked during installation or updating.

+### With Xcode

-Some packages will need compilation from source code.
+To work properly on your machine, some packages will need compilation from the source code.
 To do so, you need to install Xcode command-line tools.

-It is imperative that you re-run the following command _everytime_ Xcode updates.
+It is imperative that you re-run the following command _everytime_ Xcode updates in Terminal (not in the R console).

 ``` sh
 xcode-select --install